streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 4. Click on `Create` button
 5. You have created your first notebook in Notesnook

-> info
->
-> Adding a description & topics are optional.

 # [Mobile](#/tab/mobile)

-1. Go to `Notebooks` from side menu.
+1. Go to `Notebooks` from side menu
 2. Press the ![Three dot button](/plus-button-desktop.png) button on bottom right corner
-3. Add title for your notebook.
+3. Enter notebook title and description

-> info
->
-> Adding a description & topics are optional.

 4. Press the `Create notebook` button.
 5. You have created your first notebook in Notesnook.

 ---

+> info
+>
+> Starting from v3, you can create new Notebooks inside existing notebooks.
+Simply go to any notebook's properties and click on "Add notebook".

 ## Editing a notebook